 A pair of wooden shoes costs about € 20-40, depending on where you buy them and the decorations.

-If you want your wooden shoes at bargain prices, you should buy them in a regular garden shop rather than a tourist shop in a city center.
+If you want your wooden shoes at bargain prices, you should buy them in a regular garden shop rather than a tourist shop in any city center.
 Wooden shoes with extensive decorations are more expensive.

 How Should Wooden Shoes Fit?